 The daily theme on Monday is Whānau, ‘recharge with others’.
 Recognising that being together and the benefits of caring for each other creates a strong connection and bond that will benefit everyone’s wellbeing is a large part of maintaining positive mental health.
 Sharing stories with friends about what you did to make it through lockdown (one or two) or recounting memories of time with family and how they make you feel will give others an opportunity to learn from you.
 And open ears to what others have to share will do the same for you.

 In previous years, the Department of Conservation have played their part in the awareness week, organising events and endorsing a connection to the outdoors and nature.
 With so many amazing wild and natural places in New Zealand for people to visit and enjoy, the Mental Health Foundation partners DOC with the ‘Healthy Nature Health People’ initiative.
 Personal experiences and connection with nature on a regular basis provide powerful benefits for people's health and wellbeing, as well as the physical health benefits.
-There is a rich body of evidence to show that connecting with nature improves concentration, emotional functioning as well as buffering against stress and lowering cortisol levels (that fight or flight response).
+There is a rich body of evidence to show that time outside can improve our health as connecting with nature improves concentration, emotional functioning as well as buffering against stress and lowering cortisol levels (that fight or flight response).
 With it significantly enhancing our wellbeing and reducing the prevalence of anxiety and depression, why not get out in a local reserve next Wednesday as part of the ‘return to nature’?